OCHA-DAP/hdx-scraper-climada/README.md

 ## Introduction

 This code is designed to take data from the Climada API for the 23 Humanitarian Response Plan countries on HDX, aggregate it over subnational regions (admin1) where appropriate, export it to CSV and then publish it to HDX.
+In a second round of work additional countries were added under [HDXDSYS-770](https://humanitarian.atlassian.net/browse/HDXDSYS-770)

 The data are all available under the ETH Zürich - Weather and Climate Risks organization on HDX: https://data.humdata.org/organization/eth-zurich-weather-and-climate-risks